Why Is My Electric Bill So High in the Summer?

 - Cook efficiently: Use a slow cooker, microwave, or toaster oven instead of the oven to save energy when cooking.

 Current Electricity Rates - Comparing Your Electricity Contract to What's Available

 Compared to last year, pricing is a lot more favorable.
 Current energy rates are around 6 to 8 cents, with the all-in rate combining to be around 10 to 13 cents once all delivery charges are factored in.
 If you’re currently paying more than that, don’t wait to get into a better deal!

-To see the lowest rates currently in your area, enter your zip code into the tool below.
+To see the lowest rates currently in your zip code, enter your zip code into the tool below.

 Compare Texas Electric Rates